WojciechMatuszewski/programming-notes/web/css/every-layout.md

 Given the points above, we can deconstruct the `flex-basis: calc((30rem - 100%) * 999)`;

-- If the container `inline-size` is less than `30rem`, the `flex-basis` is a big negative number.
+- If the container `inline-size` is greater than `30rem`, the `flex-basis` is a big negative number.
 As such the `flex-basis` is ignored.
 The `flex-grow` takes over.
-This makes all the elements to take all available space and makes them wrap.
+This makes all the elements grows to tak up an equal proportion of horizontal space.

-- If the container `inline-size` is greater than `30rem`, the `flex-basis` is a big positive number.
-As such the elements will NOT wrap and take all available space within a given row.
+- If the container `inline-size` is less than `30rem`, the `flex-basis` is a big positive number.
+As such the elements will wrap as the `flex-basis` is much bigger number than the container `inline-size`.

 ```
   -n * 999             n * 999